Texas governor signs bill allowing concealed handguns without permit

-LUBBOCK, Texas, June 17 (Reuters) - The governor of Texas has signed into law a bill allowing people to carry concealed handguns without any permit, joining 20 other states that already have such measures.
+LUBBOCK, Texas (Reuters) - The governor of Texas has signed into law a bill allowing people to carry concealed handguns without any permit, joining 20 other states that already have such measures.

 Governor Greg Abbott touted the law as part of a package that he said turns Texas into a “Second Amendment sanctuary” where any new federal gun restrictions will not be enforced.